Earthquake jolts Japan's northeast coast, cuts power in Tokyo | Headlines

 Earthquake jolts Japan's northeast coast, cuts power in Tokyo

-Prime Minister Fumio Kishida told reporters his government was assessing the extent of any damage after arriving at his office following the tremor, which shook large parts of Japan.
+Prime Minister Fumio Kishida told reporters his government was assessing the extent of any damage.
 Tokyo Electric Power Company said that around 2 million households were without power, including 700,000 in the capital, and that it was checking the condition of reactors at Fukushima and other plants, public broadcaster NHK reported.

 - Country: